opendocsg/slw-judgments-backfill/2011_SGHC_228/report.md

  (5) An individual who has given an unfair preferenc e to a person who, at the time the unfair preferenc e was given, was an assoc iate of his (otherwise than by reason only of being his employee) shall be presumed, unless the c ontrary is shown, to have been influenc ed in dec iding to give it by suc h a desire as is mentioned in subsec tion (4).

 51     The relevant period for an unfair preferenc e transac tion would be within two years of the presentation of the winding-up petition and it is for the assoc iate to rebut the presumption.
-It was also held in [35] of _Re Tiong Polestar Engineering Pte Ltd (formerly known as Polestar Engineering (S) Pte Ltd)_ [2003] 4 SLR(R) 1, that as long as there was an intention on the part of the c ompany to prefer the assoc iate, that would be suffic ient to c onstitute unfair preferenc e even if it was not the main intention of the c ompany.
+It was also held in [35] of _Re Tiong Polestar Engineering Pte Ltd (formerly known as Polestar Engineering (S) Pte Ltd)_ <span class="citation">[2003] 4 SLR(R) 1</span>, that as long as there was an intention on the part of the c ompany to prefer the assoc iate, that would be suffic ient to c onstitute unfair preferenc e even if it was not the main intention of the c ompany.

 **Was the Company insolvent on either or both of the specified dates?**